 In some states, the driver who was not at fault can file a personal injury case against the at-fault driver and may be awarded money damages.
 But in a no-fault car insurance state, there are only certain situations where the at-fault driver can be sued.

 If you were involved in a car accident, be sure to check with your auto insurance company and your attorney.
 Find out about the type of coverage you need in your state and how to protect yourself from someone else’s personal injury claim.

 Involved in a Car Accident—Looking for a Personal Injury Attorney Near You?

-At Burriss and Ridgeway, we have experience as auto accident injury lawyers who handle all types of personal injury cases in the Columbia, South Carolina area with offices in Lexington and Orangeburg, as well.
+At Burriss and Ridgeway, we have experience as auto accident injury lawyers in Columbia, SC who handle all types of personal injury cases in the Columbia, South Carolina area with offices in Lexington and Orangeburg, as well.